mouadisfree/Libft/README.md

 ---

 ## Thanks
-Thanks to 1337 School and all my classmates who helped me learn!
+Thanks to 1337 School and all my peers who helped me learn!